timwindsor/BB10-WebWorks-Framework/ext_sample/README.md

 The implementation is split into two parts: [Native](#native) and [JavaScript](#JavaScript)

-The extension template folder includes the implementation of an example extension that retreives the current amount of free memory on the device.
+The extension template folder includes the implementation of an example extension that retrieves the current amount of free memory on the device.

 The resources in the extension template folder include:

 * TestApplication/ - Resources for a WebWorks application that uses the Memory Extension to get the amount of free memory on the device.
-* javascript\_src - The JavaScript source files of the example Memory Extension.
+* javascript_src/ - The JavaScript source files of the example Memory Extension.
-* native\_src/ - The native source files for the Memory Extension.
+* native_src/ - The native source files for the Memory Extension.
 * output/ - An example file structure of a completed extension that can be copied into a WebWorks Installation extension folder.
 * project/ - An example file structure of a native extension project that can